How To: Easy Homemade Magnesium Spray Recipe

 Magnesium fuels over 300 biochemical reactions in the body.
 It helps regulate energy, calm the nervous system, ease muscle tension, improve sleep, control blood glucose, and aid in blood pressure regulation to name but a few things.

-Modern life—hectic, stressful, often sedentary—along with a diet stripped of nutrients and exposure to pollutants, depletes our magnesium levels fast.
+Modern life is hectic, stressful, and for many, often sedentary.
+Along with a diet stripped of nutrients and exposed to pollutants, depletes our magnesium levels fast.
 While most people look to oral supplements, there’s growing interest in transdermal options like sprays and soaks.

 Ocean Energy in a Bottle: The Restorative Ritual of Homemade Magnesium Spray

-Magnesium is abundant in seawater—no wonder floating in the ocean often feels so reviving.
+Magnesium is abundant in seawater, so it’s no wonder floating in the ocean often feels reviving.
 That deep relaxation?
-It’s not just the waves.
-There is something naturally coded and organically restoring about immersing our body of water in to the earth’s body of water.
+It’s not just the sun and the waves, although they certainly help.
+There is something ancestrally reviving and organically restoring about immersing our body of water in our Earth’s body of water.

 A mineral abundant sea-bath remedy in a bottle for those depleting moments when directly bathing in the ocean just isn’t possible!